No Content Set

 R v C & 6 others, 2023

-Jessica is currently instructed as lead counsel in this seven handed conspiracy.
-The conspiracy spans over 70 offences of burglary and targeted theft of high value vehicles valued at over £500,000.
+Jessica led for the prosecution in this seven handed conspiracy.
+The defendants were convicted of 70 offences of burglary and targeted theft of high value vehicles valued at over £500,000.

 R v C & 3 others, 2023